|New Zealand Retail Sales Climb 1.7% In Q4|

-Consumer prices in New Zealand advanced 0.5 percent on quarter in the third quarter of 2017, Statistics New Zealand said on Tuesday.
+The total volume of retail sales in New Zealand jumped a seasonally adjusted 1.7 percent on quarter in the fourth quarter of 2017, Statistics New Zealand said on Friday.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.

 |Santelli Exchange: Former Treasury counsel on a ‘rogue Treasury Department’|

 CNBC's Rick Santelli and Peter Wallison, former U.S. Treasury counsel and AEI senior fellow for financial policy, discuss the Treasury Department's policy positions on deregulation.

 |U.S. Leading Economic Index Jumps More Than Expected In January|

 Pointing to robust economic growth in the first half of 2018, the Conference Board released a report on Thursday showing a bigger than expected increase by its index of leading U.S. economic indicators in the month of January.
 The Conference Board said its leading economic index jumped by 1.0 percent.

 |Nasdaq closes lower for fourth straight day, S&P 500 hangs on to slight gain|

 |Thu, 22 Feb 2018 14:30:00 GMT|